Stay Safe When Driving on Wet or Flooded Roads

 Avoid Standing Water and Flooded Roads at All Times: There is no way to tell how deep standing water is on a flooded road.
 Roads with too much water may flood your engine, warp brake rotors, cause loss of power steering or shorts in electrical components.

-Remember these safety tips next time you're on wet or flooded roadways.
+Remember these safety tips next time you see flood waters or are driving on wet roads.
 Using caution can help keep our roads and our motorists safe.